Bargains of Inclusion: The Politics of Refugee Self-Reliance

 The research explores three case studies in depth.
 First, a political history of Uganda’s self-reliance model.
 Second, the politics beyond the development of Ethiopia’s 2019 Refugee Proclamation, which ostensibly gives refugees the right to work and freedom of movement.
 Third, the politics behind Turkana County in Kenya’s development of the Kalobeyei Integrated Social and Economic Development Plan (KISEDP).
 Out of the research emerges an understanding of the ‘bargains’ that are needed between the international, national, and local levels to enable refugees to have access to socio-economic rights.

-The research will be published as four chapters in Alexander Betts’ forthcoming book The Wealth of Refugees: How Displaced People Can Build Economies (Oxford University Press).
+The research has been published as four chapters in Alexander Betts’ book The Wealth of Refugees: How Displaced People Can Build Economies (Oxford University Press, 2021).